-The theme for ICNA-MAS Convention 2014 in Baltimore, MD.
+The theme for ICNA-MAS Convention 2014 in Baltimore, MD and Los Angeles, CA.

 By Shaykh Abdool Rahman Khan